|

 During

-Society) our family has seen the patient pathway
+our family has seen the patient pathway for PID patients

-aim.
-I have had the pleasure of meeting some
+this aim.
+I have had the pleasure of meeting some wonderful

-wonderful people over the years and would like to take this
+people over the years and would like to take this opportunity

 Regarding

-adults with PID - can we come back bigger and better, OF
+and adults with PID - can we come back bigger and better,

 Kathryn